About La Leche League

 Call or text: (352) 507-5530

 I grew up in Jacksonville and moved to Gainesville to go to UF in 2002, then never left!
 I was an elementary school teacher for 10 years and now work for UF's College of Education.
-I'm married to my husband Ryan, and we have three little girls, Lucy age 7, Cora age 4, and our newborn Rose.
+I'm married to my husband Ryan, and we have three little girls, Lucy age 9, Cora age 6, and Rose age 2.
 They provided me with quite a range of breastfeeding experiences as Lucy and Rose were born full term and had no serious issues, while Cora was born at 34 weeks and was in the NICU for a little while.
 I am very excited to be able to help other mothers along their breastfeeding journeys!